HoldsworthQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+Before reading this I understood that certain things do certain things just because that’s what they do.
+For example a twist door knob means you push.
+However I did know that this innate understanding of objects was a part of a complex system of design called signifiers.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Don Norman’s descriptions of how design has changed and shaped the world around us.
+This has changed my knowledge of how as a designer you interact with the process of design.
+How do you design for the human element, what signifiers do you embed into design to make sure a person knows how to use something.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I would like to know more about how you can create more effective mapping within design and graphic design.
+How do you implement a natural feel to objects and graphics?

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+The feedback and signifiers elements relate to the project as they are ideas in my project.
+The instant feedback from a tap is sound.
+This creates the interaction within my project.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###